If you ever trained how to handle an Internet lead, you’ve heard this phrase a thousand times.

 Step 5: Do They Have a Phone Number?

-If a phone number is present, you can immediately start to prepare yourself for your outbound call.
+If a phone number is present, you can immediately prepare yourself for your outbound call.
+If it is an out-of-town area code, this also gives insight into preparing your call.
 Some CRMs allow you to opt-in the customer to text as well.
-Regardless, know this is a valuable piece of data as it allows us two different methods to open immediate communication with them.
-If it is an out-of-town area code, this too gives insight into how to prepare your call.
+Regardless, know this is a valuable piece of data as it enables us two different methods to open immediate communication with them.

 Step 6: Where Do They Live?